 - Make homemade dips a day in advance.
 This saves you time the day of and allows the dips to maximize in flavor.

 - Try adding a non-vegetable item to the platter.
-I added garlic naan, but you can also try crunch breadsticks, toasted baguette, pretzel chips, olives, or pickles.
+I added garlic naan, but you can also try crunchy breadsticks, toasted baguette slices, pretzel chips, olives, or pickles.

 - Pick your platter.
 Use a pretty white dish, a sheet pan, or a holiday themed tray depending on the occasion.

 - Arrange in any way that is appealing to the eye.
-I like to start with placing the dips on the tray first.
-Then I group the veggies around the dip and fill in any gaps with the naan.
+I like to start by placing the dips on the tray first.
+Then, I group the veggies around the dip and fill in any gaps with the naan.
 If you are arranging the day before, leave the bread off until just before serving.

 Think about 5 pieces of vegetables per person (so 50-60 pieces for 10-12 guests).
 Have about 3 tablespoons of dip per person (so about 1 3/4 – 2 cups for 10-12 guests).
 For non-vegetable items like naan or pretzels, have about 2 per person (so 20-24 pieces for 10-12 guests).

 You can use whatever veggies you would like.
-Some common ones are carrots, zucchini, baby tomatoes, snap peas, bell peppers, broccoli, cauliflower, cucumber, radish, celery, summer squash, and green onions.
+Some common veggie tray ideas are carrots, zucchini, baby tomatoes, snap peas, bell peppers, broccoli, cauliflower, cucumber, radish, celery, summer squash, and green onions.

 A classic dip would be this homemade buttermilk ranch dressing.
 For other fun options, try southwest ranch, hummus, onion dip, spinach dip, garlic and herb dip, or a dill spread.